Full Steam Ahead for Manchester’s Civic Quarter Heat Network

 The scheme has been part-funded by a £2.87m grant from the Government’s Heat Network Investment Project (HNIP), and Manchester City Council is one of the first local authorities to receive this funding.

-Work on the Civic Quarter Heat Network project is scheduled to be completed by the end of 2020.
+Work on the Civic Quarter Heat Network project is scheduled to be completed by 2021.

 Manchester City Council’s Executive Member for the Environment, Planning and Transport, Councillor Angeliki Stogia, said: “The Civic Quarter Heat Network will provide a highly efficient source of heat and power for some of Manchester’s most iconic buildings, making significant carbon reductions and contributing towards the city’s shared goal of becoming carbon-neutral by 2038.